sodadata/docs/soda-sql/send-failed-rows.md

 ## Define a samples configuration key to send failed rows

 1. If you have not already done so, [connect Soda SQL to your Soda Cloud account]({% link soda-cloud/connect_to_cloud.md %}).
 2. Define a `samples` configuration key in your scan YAML file according to the Scan YAML example below; use `failed_limit` to define a value that represents the numerical threshold of rows in a dataset that Soda SQL sends to Soda Cloud as a sample of failed rows for any tests that fail during a scan.
+A sample contains the first *n* number of rows from the dataset, according to the limit you specify.

 For this example, imagine you define a test in your [scan YAML]({% link soda/glossary.md %}#scan-yaml) file to make sure that 99% of the values in the `productid` column are correctly formatted as universally unique identifiers (UUID), then you [run a scan]({% link soda/scan.md %}#run-a-scan-in-soda-sql) from the command line to execute the test on the data in your dataset.